 Arkansas State Parks are places where your students can further explore and expand what you teach in the classroom.
 Many of our established programs support the state curriculum frameworks, and we are also happy to develop customized programs to meet your curriculum needs.

 We take pride in our varied programs for schools and our support and services for educators.
-Teachers report that they enjoy working with our trained park interpreters who help guide students on a meaningful and educational park visits that tie into lesson plans.
-Program options include a variety of hikes, tours, exhibits, and engaging hands-on activities that kids of all ages will love.
+Teachers report that they enjoy working with our trained park interpreters who help guide classes on meaningful and educational park visits that tie into lesson plans.
+Program options include a variety of hikes, tours, stories, exhibits, entertainment and engaging hands-on activities that kids of all ages will love.

 What topics do we cover?

 Each park has a special story to tell about why it was established and how it fits in the overall natural and historical landscape of Arkansas.
-Depending on the park’s location in the state’s natural divisions and the park’s specific mission, available program topics may range from the following.
+Depending on the park’s location in the state’s natural divisions and the park’s specific mission, available program topics may include items from the following list.
 Contact individual parks to discuss availability.